It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 All right, folks, the audio circumstances here are a little bit better, somewhat improved.

-I um I'm now having to wear real radio announcer headphones.
+I'm now having to wear real radio announcer headphones.

-Because I mean, you look like an absolute idiot in them.
+Because, I mean, you look like an absolute idiot in them.

-And you add, yes, that's exactly right.
+And you, yes, that's exactly right.

-And then you and then you get hair burr.
+And then you get hair burr.

-So now I gotta go play golf this afternoon.
+You know, it's just an absolute, so now I got to go play golf this afternoon.

 What's wrong with your hair?

-I'm gonna hear it for four holes.
+I'm going to hear it for four holes.

-Uh guy, how do you style your hair that way?
+How do you style your hair that way?

 Well, I had to wear real radio announcer headphones today.

-I have to explain, well, why did you have to today and you don't the other day?
+And I have to explain, well, why did you have to today and you don't the other day?

 That will entail an explanation of what went wrong with a cochlear implant.